menacit/virt_base_course/16-course_progress_recap.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Kuhnmi (CC BY 2.0)" -->
-Covered what virtualisation is and it's benefits.
+Covered what virtualisation is and its pros/cons.

-Talked about HW-level virtualisation and it's pros/cons.
+Talked about HW-level virtualisation and some of the solutions available..

 ![bg right:30%](images/16-hummingbird.jpg)